AterDev/Perigon.docs/Content/docs/Perigon/en-US/10.0/Code-Generation/Data-Management/Code-Templates.md

 > [!TIP]
-> Writing templates is not easy.
+> Writing templates is not straightforward.
 You need to understand what variables and data structures you can use.
-You can use [MCP tools to generate](../MCP-Server/Built-in-Tool-Examples.md#generate-razor-template) and modify on that basis.
+You can use [MCP tools to generate](../MCP-Server/Built-in-Tool-Examples.md#generate-razor-template) a template as a starting point and modify it accordingly.